Last Modified: Fri, December 16, 2011

 There is one area of OTR operation that can have a big impact on how and where you mount your radios and antennas.
 And that is, ownership.
 Some companies will not allow any radio equipment (but their own) to be installed.
 Distraction, illegal (out of band) CB operation, property damage issues, and other causes have put the proverbial kibosh on some OTR amateur radio activity.
 If this is your case, you have my sympathy.
 If it isn't, but you still have restrictions on installing radios, here are a few suggestions.

 I have driven five company vehicles, all of which had amateur transceivers and antennas permanently installed (holes drilled in the body work).
 I ask first by explaining my reasoning.
 No one ever turned me down.
-I did my utmost to insure the installation was neat and tidy.
+I did my utmost to insure the installations were neat and tidy.
 I even received an award from one of my employers for the cleanest company car.
 What's more, one of my bosses became an amateur as a result.
 This proves neatness counts!

 A few companies allow amateur radio equipment, but nothing can be permanently installed.
 Quite obviously, the resulting installation is always an even greater compromise.
 In these cases, even though the efficiency isn't very good, an auto coupler/whip antenna may be your best bet.
 I've seen vice-grip mounted antennas clamped on about every metal surface imaginable.
 If you resort to mounting even a CB whip like this, make it as secure as you can.
 And make sure your radio is also secure.